DanielLucier/CYBER8420-SemesterProject/ProjectProposal.md

 Project Proposal: 2-3 page report that describes the following:

 1. Open source project description (What is it?, Contributors, Activity, Use, Popularity, Languages used, platform, documentation sources, etc.)

+What is it? "desktop browser extension vault" A browser extnesion for password management.
+Contirbutors:
+Activity:
+Use:
+Popularity:
+Languages used:
+Platform:
+Documentation Sources:

-2. Discuss License, procedures for making contributions, and contributor agreements
+2. Discuss License, procedures for making contributions, and contributor agreements License -- GNU GPL v3.0
+Making contributions -- CONTRIBUTING.md / SECURITY.md

 3. Security related history (E.g. known vulnerabilities)
 4. Functional security requirements for the software
 5. Your motivation for selecting this project